UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 ![CommonAnodeCommonCathode](images/common_anode_common_cathode.png)

 :::warning
-For this lab, we will be using **common anode** RGB leds, which means that the PWM signal should be *opposite*.
+For this lab, we will be using **common anode** RGB LEDs, which means that the PWM signal should be *opposite*.
 0 will be 100% intensity, and 1 will be 0% intensity.
 :::

-#### How to wire an RGB
+#### How to wire an RGB LED

-For **common cathode** RGB, we must tie each of the 3 color led legs to GPIO pins in series with a *resistance*, and connect the fourth pin to **GND**.
+For **common cathode** RGB LEDs, we must tie each of the 3 color led legs to GPIO pins in series with a *resistance*, and connect the fourth pin to **GND**.

-For **common anode** RGB, we must also tie each of the 3 color led legs to GPIO pins in series with a *resistance*, but connect the fourth pin to **3V3** instead.
+For **common anode** RGB LEDs, we must also tie each of the 3 color led legs to GPIO pins in series with a *resistance*, but connect the fourth pin to **3V3** instead.

 :::danger
-Do not forget to tie a resistance to each color pin of the RGB!
+Do not forget to tie a resistance to each color pin of the RGB LED!
 :::

 ### PWM in Embassy-rs